 This compact first aid kit is small enough to fit in the outer pouches of a backpack, and if you don’t want to take up any space in your bag, there is a strap on the back of the kit that allows you to clip it onto the outside of your travel pack.
 In addition, the kit also features a waterproof design that makes clipping the kit to your bag a feasible option.
 The kit is filled with wipes, salves, bandages, and more to deal with any cuts, scrapes, burns, or blisters that you may encounter along the trail.

-The 11 Best First Aid Kits for Backpacking & Hiking of 2020
+The 11 Best First Aid Kits For Hiking, Backpacking & Camping

 When traveling out into the backcountry, one of the ten essentials you should carry is some form of medical kit.
 We take you through some of the more common ailments, what to supplies to look for and ultimately which products are the best first aid kits for backpacking or hiking.